t3knomanzer/maxmix-website/install.md

 # Overview
-Maxmix is comprised of two pieces of software, the application running on your computer and the firmware running on the device.
-Installation is very straight forward but we are providing step by step instructions just in case.
+Installation of the software is very straight forward but we are providing step by step instructions just in case.

 # Requirements
 - A computer running **Windows 10**.